At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 She stepped back without speaking.

-Her house was small and warm and cluttered with the life of a child.
+Her house was small and warm and cluttered with the ordinary evidence of a child’s life.
 A backpack by the sofa.
 A half-finished puzzle on the table.
 A pink sweater hanging over a chair.

 Demi’s life was everywhere.